unagex/kondense/README.md

         memory: 50M
 ```

+After adding the kondense container, the nginx container resources are updated without any container restart.

 **Notes:**
 1. The pod should have a QoS of `Guaranteed`.
 In other words, we need to add resources limits for each containers.
 2. The service account `nginx-user` should have the following rules: